 Fig. 195.
-This illustration shows how the light should be directed on the objects dis, layed, and not toward he window or observers.
+This illustration shows how the light should be directed on the objects displayed, and not toward the window or observers.

 Fig. 196.
 A common type corrugated glass show-window reflector.
 Note how the light distribution curve compares with the desired angle of light shown in Fig. 195.